 Jiquilillo, the fishing village a block away from the beach houses.

 Both houses are on the beach--you step off the porch into sandy soil and the ocean is always in view.
-Great surfing or boogie-boarding is right there.
+Great surfing or boogie-boarding is right there in front of the houses.
 Once in a while someone goes by on the beach, but mostly you have it to yourselves.

 We have had vacations here with four generations.
 The spot is perfect for babies and kids and anyone who can walk.
-The yard and the town are handicap unaccessible--wheelchairs cannot move in the sandy yard and unpaved streets.
-Our mom, 95, can get around with a cane, but she is quite healthy.
+The yard and the town are handicap inaccessible--wheelchairs cannot move in the sandy yard and unpaved streets.
+But there is a ramp into the two-bedroom, and once you are inside, the whole house is flat.
+The one-bedroom has one step unto the porch and then is flat.
+Our mom could get around with a cane when she was 95, but she was quite healthy and had an adventurous spirit.
 The closest medical clinic is half an hour away.

 This area of Nicaragua is still relatively undiscovered.
-You will not have to deal with any touts trying to sell you something.
 The locals are friendly.

 A trip to these houses qualifies as adventure travel.
 The last three miles of road getting to the houses are unpaved--bumpy and dusty.
 Weather can be significant--sometimes much rain or wind, although usually nicely warm.
 We go for the weather.

 The air temperature is usually in the high 80s to low 90s.
 Except at night, when it can drop down to the low 70s.
 The water temperature is perfect--you can play in the ocean for hours and not get cold.
-A fairly constant soft breeze keeps the air moving.
-The houses have no air conditioning--just fans and breezes.
+A fairly constant off-shore breeze keeps the air moving and grooms the waves.
+The houses are cooled by fans and breezes.
+The master bedroom in the two-bedroom house has air-conditioning.

-If there are products you depend on, bring them.
+If there are products or medications you depend on, bring them.

 Other food can be obtained (fresh!) from local fisherman and cart vendors who come down the road.
 There are people walking by selling fresh made tortillas, nacatamales, sometimes corn on the cob, sometimes donuts.
 The trucks drive by a few times a week selling fresh fruit and veggies.
 Some tiny shops sell chips, rum, beer, beans, rice, eggs, sweets, and a few other things.
 And there is a woman nearby selling fresh coconut bread.
 We usually hire a cook and eat most of our meals at home.

 There's a Claro tower in town which offers good reception for Claro phones.
 Movistar phones get good reception, too, in the houses and most places in Jiquilillo.
-You can get internet at the house with a dongel, or modem, if you buy time.
-Sarita or Bodhi can help with the dongel.
+You can get internet at the house with a dongle, or modem, if you buy time.
+Sarita or Bodhi can help with the dongle, if they are in Nicaragua.

 If you do not speak Spanish, the airport in Managua is a good place to pick up a phone.
 Phones are also available in Chinandega, and you can buy minutes in Jiquilillo.

 The village of Jiquilillo has no post office, no bank, and no ATM, but there is a delightful place for getting on the internet, a 12-minute walk from these houses: Rancho Esperanza, a hostel/restaurant/community-service center--a "backpacker hostel with a conscience."
-They have two laptops or bring your own device and rent the use of their wi-fi.
+They have two laptops or bring your own device and rent the use of their wi-fi, if you are having trouble using your dongle at the houses.

 The electrical outlets in Nicaragua are the same as in the USA--no adapters or converters needed.